 - Global Entry Membership.
 If you hold this card, you can apply for the United States Customs and Border Patrol’s Global Entry program without paying the $100 fee.
 If you’re accepted, you can quickly clear customs at a kiosk after an international flight, making the experience more like visiting an ATM than the DMV.

 - Membership Rewards Points.
 For every dollar spent, you’ll earn one point in the Membership Rewards First program, which is the highest-tier American Express rewards program.
 You can redeem points for airline miles and other travel and shopping benefits.

 - Insurance Benefits.
 American Express offers a range of programs that reimburse you in case the unexpected happens.
 These programs include purchase protection, return protection, extended warranty, baggage insurance, travel accident insurance, and of course, rental car insurance.
 Just be sure to keep in mind the limits of rental car insurance when using the Amex insurance benefits.

 - Memberships and Fee Credits.
-If you max out the $200 airline fee credit, take advantage of the $100 global entry membership, and use just one of the airline lounge programs – which normally cost over $200 a year.
+If you max out the $200 airline fee credit, take advantage of the $100 global entry membership, and use the airline lounge program – which normally cost over $200 a year.
 This way, you can justify the annual fee.